-And currently involved are two PhD researchers whose research has been funded by the generous bursary from the University of Hertfordshire:
+And currently involved is a PhD researchers whose research has been funded by the generous bursary from the University of Hertfordshire:

 - Dr Kaja Franck (the werewolf in fiction from the nineteenth century to today)

-- Matt Beresford (Polidori and the Byronic vampire)
+- Dr Matt Beresford (Polidori and the Byronic vampire)

 We include with gratitude, too, the contributors to our edited collections and special journal issues, and all the presenters and attendees of our conferences.

 The Open Graves book, though of wider interest, serves as a reader for the MA module, ‘Reading the Vampire: Science, Sexuality and Alterity in Modern Culture’ which Sam has pioneered at the University of Hertfordshire and which is an integral part of the Project.
 You can view the course schedule for the introductory module here.
 For enquiries, please contact Prof. Sam George directly on email@example.com.